antfu/antfu.me/pages/posts/epoch-semver.md

 ## Epoch Semantic Versioning

-[In an ideal world, I would wish SemVer to have four numbers: `EPOCH.MAJOR.MINOR.PATCH`](https://x.com/antfu7/status/1679184417930059777).
+[In an ideal world, I would wish SemVer to have 4 numbers: `EPOCH.MAJOR.MINOR.PATCH`](https://x.com/antfu7/status/1679184417930059777).
 The `EPOCH` version is for those big announcements, while `MAJOR` is for technical incompatible API changes that might not be significant.
 This way, we can have a more granular way to communicate changes.
 Similar we also have [Romantic Versioning that propose `HUMAN.MAJOR.MINOR`](https://github.com/romversioning/romver).
-But of course, it's too late for the entire ecosystem to adopt a new versioning scheme.
+But, of course, it's too late for the entire ecosystem to adopt a new versioning scheme.

 If we can't change SemVer, maybe we can at least extend it.
-I am proposing a new versioning scheme called **Epoch Semantic Versioning** (Epoch SemVer for short).
+I am proposing a new versioning scheme called **🗿 Epoch Semantic Versioning**, Epoch SemVer for short.
 Build on top of the structure of `MAJOR.MINOR.PATCH`, extend the first number to be the combination of `EPOCH` and `MAJOR`.
 To put a difference between them, we use a third digit to represent `EPOCH`, which gives `MAJOR` a range from 0 to 99.
 This way, it follows the exact same rules as SemVer **without requiring any existing tools to change, but provides more granular information to users**.

+> The name "Epoch" is inspired by [Debian's versioning scheme](https://manpages.debian.org/stretch/dpkg-dev/deb-version.5.en.html).

-The format is simple:
+The format is as follows:

 <div py4>
   <code important="text-xl text-gray">{<span font-bold text-violet>EPOCH</span> * 100 + <span font-bold text-amber>MAJOR</span>}.<span font-bold text-lime>MINOR</span>.<span font-bold text-blue>PATCH</span></code>